Look at look at what they're doing up in MSNBC right now.

 Domino effect.

-Okay, create it in uh Iraq.
+Okay, created in Iraq.

-Egyptians saw in Tunisia, Iraq what they wanted for themselves.
+Egyptians saw in Tunisia, Iraq, what they wanted for themselves.

 More convoluted.